HeptaDecane/az-204/questions.md

 ### Q134
 You develop Azure solutions.
 You must connect to a No-SQL globally-distributed database by using the .NET API.
-You need to create an object to congure and execute requests in the database.
+You need to create an object to configure and execute requests in the database.
 Which code segment should you use?
 ```
 database_name = 'MyDatabase'
 database = client.create_database_if_not_exists(id=database_name)